Guide to Start a House Cleaning Business

-6. Get Business Insurance and/or Bonding
+7. Get Business Insurance and/or Bonding

 You will want to get business insurance for your cleaning business.
 Accidents happen, we don’t like to admit it, but they do!

-In the cleaning industry we clean many different surfaces and around lots of possible break-a-bles that you’ll want to make sure you will not be liable to repair or replace any of that damage.
+In the cleaning industry, we clean many different surfaces and around lots of possible break-a-bles that you’ll want to make sure you will not be liable to repair or replace any of that damage.
 That is why insurance is a very important piece of your cleaning business.

 Business Insurance is not as expensive as you may think.

-When you first start a cleaning business, it may seems easy to cut costs and/or corners by not obtaining insurance, but it can really cost you in the end.
+When you first start a house cleaning business, it may seem easy to cut costs and/or corners by not obtaining insurance, but it can really cost you in the end.

-I was really nervous about this step, that I put it off to the very end.
-But once I called around for quotes I realized it really wasn’t!
+I was really nervous about this step, so I put it off to the very end.
+But once I called around for quotes, I realized it really wasn’t!

 Insurance is so important for your small business, I dive into how it can help your company stand out and protect you from costly mistakes.
 Read all about it here —–> 5 Reasons to insure your cleaning business